Travel Photography Guide – Uluru and Kata Tjuta – A Traveler’s Tale

 In conclusion Uluru is probably the best place in the whole of Australia for Australian Landscape Photography.
 Yep, Number one!

 The light changes quickly, I hear you say?
 Ooooh yes.
 At dawn, I would estimate there is around 15 minutes of ‘good light’ after the sun has risen, and within that 15 minutes of ‘good light’ there is maybe less than 5 minutes of ‘great light’ with screaming deep orange/reds.
 Dusk is better, as the light is warmer, so you may have up to one hour before sunset of really usable light with again a sweet spot of just 5-10 minutes for the ultimate landscape photography look.
 Dusk is, or course, warmer overall.
+And you will of course be using a tripod – read here for all those reasons why.

 There are no really ‘good’ sunrise spots for Kata Tjuta – i.e. none positioned generally to the east of the rocks to get the warm first glow.
 Ken Duncan took his Kata Tjuta sunrise photos of the then-called ‘Olgas’ sunrise in the 1980’s when there was a 4WD access road to the east of the Olgas before the new sealed loop-road went in.